 Introduction

 Larrea tridentata (creosote) ranges from the deserts of southern California to Texas and deep into Mexico.
-It may be the most far-ranging shrub in North America.
-It is found from about sea level to over 4,500 ft.
+It is among the most wide-ranging shrubs in North America.
+It occurs from near sea level to above 4,500 ft.

 Details

-If plants are randomly distributed, you would expect to find some that are growing in clumps and some that are very far apart.
-The pattern of creosote distribution is not random; clumps are unusual and the plants are often evenly distributed over an area.
-Statistically speaking, the plants are non-randomly distributed.
-They are not spaced in a grid, but they do not grow just anywhere.
+If plants were randomly distributed, you would expect some to occur in clumps and others to be very far apart.
+The pattern of creosote distribution is not random; clumps are unusual, and plants are often evenly distributed over an area.
+Statistically, the pattern is non-random.
+The shrubs are not spaced on a grid, but they do not grow just anywhere.

-The question is why their spacing is non-random.
-The answer may be that the individual plants compete with each other for nutrients and water.
-The desert soils are often deficient in both.
-Two plants growing at a some distance from each other may prevent the establishment of seedlings between them by using up all water and nitrogen, etc.
+Why is the spacing non-random?
+A common explanation is competition among individual plants for water and nutrients.
+Desert soils are often short on both.
+Two plants growing at some distance from each other may prevent seedling establishment between them by using up the available moisture and nutrients.

-Thus, plants growing too close together will fight for resources and one (or both) will eventually wither away.
-The competition for resources keeps the plants at a distance from each other.
-The distance between plants is not specific, but it is non-random.
-Clumping is the exception, not the rule.
-Spacing is the rule.
+Thus, plants that grow too close together compete for resources, and one (or both) will eventually wither.
+Competition keeps the plants at arm’s length.
+The exact distance between plants is not fixed, but it is non-random.
+Clumping is the exception, not the rule; spacing is the rule.

-There are other mechanisms that could be responsible for the non-random spacing of the shrubs.
-The plant roots could communicate with each other by releasing chemicals into the soil, and the chemicals could send a message, “I’m here already, don’t bother sending your roots this way.”
-Communication might actually be through deadly chemicals that cause each plant to keep its distance from neighbors.
+Other mechanisms could also contribute to the spacing of the shrubs.
+Roots may communicate by releasing chemicals into the soil—signals that say, “I’m here already; don’t bother sending your roots this way.”
+In some cases, the “message” could be inhibitory compounds that cause each plant to keep its distance from neighbors.

 Additional Reading: Annual Plants Associated with Creosote